The 20 Best Hemolysis Doctors in Canada

 Laval, QC, CA

-Milton Furtado practices in Laval, Canada.
+Milton Furtado practices practicing medicine in Laval, Canada.
 Mr. Furtado is rated as an Advanced expert by MediFind in the treatment of Hemolysis.
-His top area of expertise is Hemolysis.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Hemolysis and Fetal Thalidomide Syndrome.

 Advanced in Hemolysis